signl4/docs/integrations/webhook/webhook.md

 }
 ```

-The following parameters will enrich your Signl or to influence its processing as follows:
+The following parameters will enrich your alert or to influence its processing as follows:

-**X-S4-Service**: Assigns the Signl to the service/system category with the specified name.
+**X-S4-Service**: Assigns the alert to the service/system category with the specified name.

 **X-S4-Location**: Transmit location information ('latitude, longitude') with your event and display a map in the mobile app.

-**X-S4-AlertingScenario**: If this event triggers a Signl, allows to control how SIGNL4 notifies the team.
+**X-S4-AlertingScenario**: If this event triggers an alert, allows to control how SIGNL4 notifies the team.
 - **single_ack**
-    Only one person needs to acknowledge this Signl.
+    Only one person needs to acknowledge this alert.
 - **multi_ack**
-    The Signl must be confirmed by the number of people who are on duty at the time this Signl is created.
+    The alert must be confirmed by the number of people who are on duty at the time this alert is created.
 - **emergency**
-    All people in the team are notified regardless of their duty status and must acknowledge the Signl, which is also assigned to the built-in emergency category.
+    All people in the team are notified regardless of their duty status and must acknowledge the alert, which is also assigned to the built-in emergency category.

 **X-S4-ExternalID**: If the event originates from a record in a 3rd party system, use this parameter to pass the unique ID of that record.
-That ID will be communicated in outbound webhook notifications from SIGNL4, which is great for correlation/synchronization of that record with the Signl.
+That ID will be communicated in outbound webhook notifications from SIGNL4, which is great for correlation/synchronization of that record with the alert.

 **X-S4-Filtering**: Specify a boolean value of true or false to apply event filtering for this event, or not.
 If set to true, the event will only trigger a notification to the team, if it contains at least one keyword from one of your services and system categories (i.e. it is whitelisted).

-**X-S4-Status**: If you want to resolve an existing Signl by an external id (X-S4-ExternalID), you can add this status parameter.
+**X-S4-Status**: If you want to resolve an existing alert by an external id (X-S4-ExternalID), you can add this status parameter.
 It has three possible values:
 - **new**
-    Default value which means that this event triggers a new Signl.
+    Default value which means that this event triggers a new alert.
 - **acknowledged**
-    If you want to acknowledge a previously triggered Signl (e.g. someone responded in the 3rd party system and not in the mobile app during business hours), set the X-S4-Status to 'acknowledged' and provide an external ID via the 'X-S4-ExternalID' parameter for the Signl you want to acknowledge.
-It is only possible to acknowledge a Signl with a provided external id that initially triggered it.
+    If you want to acknowledge a previously triggered alert (e.g. someone responded in the 3rd party system and not in the mobile app during business hours), set the X-S4-Status to 'acknowledged' and provide an external ID via the 'X-S4-ExternalID' parameter for the alert you want to acknowledge.
+It is only possible to acknowledge an alert with a provided external id that initially triggered it.
 - **resolved**
-    If you want to resolve a previously triggered Signl (e.g. monitoring system has auto-closed the event), make sure to set the X-S4-Status to 'resolved' and provide an external ID via the 'X-S4-ExternalID' parameter for the Signl(s) you want to resolve.
-It is only possible to resolve a Signl with a provided external id that initially triggered it.
+    If you want to resolve a previously triggered alert (e.g. monitoring system has auto-closed the event), make sure to set the X-S4-Status to 'resolved' and provide an external ID via the 'X-S4-ExternalID' parameter for the alert(s) you want to resolve.
+It is only possible to resolve a alert with a provided external id that initially triggered it.

 You can also add query parameters which are each documented below.
-They are used to correlate the status of events in your 3rd party system with the Signl status in SIGNL4.
-You are thereby able to define when an event, sent to the webhook, should acknowledge or resolve a Signl that it has triggered earlier.
+They are used to correlate the status of events in your 3rd party system with the alert status in SIGNL4.
+You are thereby able to define when an event, sent to the webhook, should acknowledge or resolve a alert that it has triggered earlier.
 An example is: https://connect.signl4.com/webhook/teamssecret?ExtIdParam=Id&ExtStatusParam=Status&ResolvedStatus=UP&AckStatus=PENDING

 You can use your own JSON parameters as appropriate, e.g. HostName, SensorId, etc. SIGNL4 will try to display them in a nice format.